Gioker90/SQL/CTE&Recursive.md

 Assuming that there is no duplicates value in our tables, I perform some CTEs on the data contained in the three tables

 1. Using CTE to calculate the average of a sum.
-In this case I use the inner query to calculate the revenues of every store, and the outer query to know the average revenues across all the stores
+In this case I'll use the inner query to calculate the revenues of every store, and the outer query to know the average revenues across all the stores

 ```sql
 WITH temp as (